Restorative Dentistry – Herndon, VA

 Patients with tooth decay or damage don’t have to live with a flawed smile or toothache.
-At Cosmetic & Family Dentistry, Dr. Nazila Ganji and her dedicated team offer a variety of restorative dentistry services that allow patients to renew oral health and return even the most damaged smiles to their full form and function.
+At Cosmetic & Orthodontic Family Dentistry, Dr. Nazila Ganji and her dedicated team offer a variety of restorative dentistry services that allow patients to renew oral health and return even the most damaged smiles to their full form and function.
 We welcome patients experiencing dental emergencies and those with less urgent dental restoration needs to contact us to schedule an appointment.

 Dental Crowns & Bridges

 Dental crowns are possibly the most frequently used restorative treatments as these versatile solutions can be used in a variety of situations.
-A crown is crafted to fit over the top of damaged teeth preventing extraction, preserving remaining healthy dental structure, and restoring damaged smiles.
+A crown is crafted to fit over the top of damaged teeth, preserving the remaining healthy dental structure, and restoring damaged smiles.
 Patients in need of a dental crown should plan to visit our Herndon, VA practice at least two times.
 During the first appointment, we prepare the tooth, capture impressions that are used by our lab to craft a crown, and place a temporary restoration to protect the treated tooth.
 Once we receive the custom crown from our dental lab, patients return to exchange the temporary for a permanent restoration.
 We may recommend dental crowns:

 - If a patient experiences decay or trauma that damages a significant portion of teeth or may adversely affect surrounding teeth or gums